hasimy-as/LandingPage-TsNode/README.md

 # app-ts_node
-A Node.js Web Application using Typescript as it's main file.
+A Node.js Web Application using Typescript as it's main server file.

 ## Version 1.0.1
 Updated to be a landing page template.